 - Discussion Week 6

 - Using Hypothesis

 - Reading Response (Example) post

 Below are all of the tasks, big and small, for this week.
-The deadline is Sunday, September 26th, 6 pm to allow time for review before the next agenda is posted.
+The deadline is Sunday, October 10th, at 6pm.
 Successful and timely completion of these tasks will contribute to your grade.